sofianekab/Varese/workshops/2023-october.md

 ### Day 1, morning

+- introductions
-- introductions, scoping of the workshop, definition of outcomes
+- scoping of the workshop
+- definition of outcomes
+- presentation on DDI objects for comparison of items
 - presentation and discussion of [use cases](../use-cases/)
 - review of literature and selection of references